 Gerry Burch, the subject of this earlier oral history interview, writes to say that 95-year-old Ken Halberg has just self-published an autobiography.
-His book gives readers a peak back into the past describing everything from the frontier days of gold rushes, Great Depression hardships to the dangerous early logging industry days.
+His book gives readers a peek back into the past describing everything from the frontier days of gold rushes, Great Depression hardships to the dangerous early logging industry days.

 For more info, consult the article from the Nanaimo News Bulletin right here.

-The book is $24 plus postage, and to acquire your own copy you can write to Ken firstname.lastname@example.org
+The book is $24 plus postage, and to acquire your own copy you can write to Ken at firstname.lastname@example.org.

 Latest posts by David Brownstein (see all)

 - What is the History of Logging Protests in British Columbia?
 Part Two - January 14, 2022

 - What is the History of Logging Protests in British Columbia? - December 22, 2021